alexmchale/turbosh/README.markdown

 v2.1

 * Configurable themes for the file viewer.
-* Added configuration option to disable split-view mode (it's in the gear menu on the file view screen).
+* Added configuration option to disable split-view mode on iPad (it's in the gear menu on the file view screen).
 * Improved diagnostic messages when Turbosh fails to connect.
 * Added .pm as an extension for Perl syntax highlighting.